namm0407/real-time-object-detector-with-VLM/README.md

 Classify: detected objects by generating descriptions using the qwen-vl model

+### new.py (a new approach)
+Capture: Handled by OpenCV

+Detect & Classify: YOLOv8 performs detection with bounding boxes

+chatbot: Qwen-VL

 ## Install libraries and dependencies (For the blip one)

 ### Install the OpenCV library for image and video processing.